Yufeng-shen/TJ2GBE/README.md

 ## Notes

-There are two differences between the cell indexing in Morawiec's Fortran implementation and this implementation:
+There are two differences between the cell indexing in Morawiec's Fortran implementation of the paper [2] and this implementation:

 - In this implementation, cell index starts with 0 instead of 1.